Study Abroad Program Overview

 Internships abroad are a great way to enhance your resume for today’s competitive job market.
 Stand out from your peers, gain hands-on experience, and develop your global professional network.

-- Business experience with locally owned and operated companies
+- Business Administration experience in local companies

 - Work with researchers at Berlin Museums, from large national museums to small specialized museums